-It was while leading talks in hospitals and prisons that I first realised how writing can help people to better express their feelings.
-People suffering from war trauma and other forms of PTSD often develop problems with addiction, they drop out of society and too frequently fall foul of the law.
+It was while leading talks in hospitals and prisons that I first realised how writing can help people better express their feelings.
+People suffering from war trauma and other forms of PTSD often develop problems with addiction; they drop out of society and too frequently fall foul of the law.

 I have observed countless people become able to recover and get well.

-If people lock their pain it's not good.
+If people lock their pain in, it's not good.
 For example, my elderly grandfather's suicide was brought about by war trauma at sea that he was never able to talk about.
-The sinking of the ship he served on and drowning of many comrades and passengers haunted him years after the event.
+The sinking of the ship he served on and the drowning of many comrades and passengers haunted him years after the event.

-I believe that problems with modern society are making it difficult for us to fully comprehend, contextualise and work through our grief.
+I believe that problems with modern society are making it difficult for us to fully comprehend, contextualise, and work through our grief.
 The first symptom?
 Having to be busy, busy, busy.

 Our modern obsession with being busy is not always wise when we'd be better off focusing on just being.
 Busy keeps thoughts of discontent at bay, but only temporarily.
-Just being, and just being still, can be revolutionary.
+Just being and just being still can be revolutionary.
 It often reveals what we are really being too busy not to think about.

-Pick and mix attitudes toward religious teachings may be frowned upon by devotees, fundamentals and fanatics, but a 'take what you need leave the rest' approach to studying any creed may be the key to peace and unity.
+Pick and mix attitudes toward religious teachings may be frowned upon by devotees, fundamentals, and fanatics, but a "take what you need, leave the rest" approach to studying any creed may be the key to peace and unity.